jackleonard0102/ibtrading/README.md

 - **Permission Errors**: If you receive "No security definition" errors, check that your IBKR account has permissions for the selected stocks and options.

+##
+If you have any questions or issues, please contact us at fazeenlancer@gmail.com